stlgo/presentations/2024-02-28-GrowWithStLGo/README.md

 ## Event
 The basic agenda follows:
 * 5:30 - 6:00 Food and networking (Go excels at networking)
-* 6:00 - 6:10 Announcements, intros, and so forth
+* 6:00 - 6:10 **LIVESTREAM** begins with announcements, intros, etc.
 * 6:15 - 7:00 Main presentation of the month
 * 7:00 - 7:30 Q&A
 * 7:30 - 8:00 Hang out and network

 Please join us for this **in-person event**! **_Please be sure to RSVP so that we can plan the food appropriately._** We greatly appreciate your help as we try to ensure the safety and comfort of those attending.

+_We'd love to see you in person, but if you're unable to make it, our event will be [LIVESTREAMED](https://www.youtube.com/watch?v=fXm1xgUHMIY) on YouTube.
+Be sure to ask questions and interact with the rest of the group using the YouTube chat feature!_

 ## Sponsors
 * **Meetup Fees** covered by [GoBridge](https://github.com/gobridge/).